Semi-Supervised Contrastive Learning for Remote Sensing: Identifying Ancient Urbanization in the South Central Andes: Introduction

 \section{Introduction}

-Archaeological structures and settlements are essential primary sources for archaeologists to study the economic, political, and social systems of ancient civilizations.
-Traditional approaches of discovering archaic sites were field-based survey methods, requiring professionals to physically examine the landscape for evidence of ancient material culture.
-Since the early 2000s, archaeologists began to make use of satellite and historical aerial images to understand the spatial and structural patterns of archaeological features in the images, which significantly upscaled survey coverage compared to traditional field-based methods~\cite{hanson2012archaeology,fowler2002satellite,lasaponara2012satellite}.
-Nonetheless, due to the sparse distribution of archaeological features on the landscape, manual identification and labeling of ancient remains in satellite imagery can be tremendously time-consuming and arduous, resulting in huge datasets with few labels~\cite{mnih2012learning}.
-It has been a long standing learning challenge in remote sensing, which is to develop a effective machine learning algorithm on such large-scale, sparsely annotated, and highly unbalanced data, so as to automate the resource extensive information extraction procedures.
+Archaeological structures and settlements are essential sources of information that archaeologists use to study the economic, political, and social systems of ancient civilizations.
+Conventional approaches to mapping and recording settlement locations at local and regional scales have relied on field-based pedestrian survey methods, which require professionals to physically examine the landscape for evidence of ancient material culture~\citep{banning2002archaeological,phillips1953method,sanders1961developmental,balkansky2000archaeological,alcock2016side}.
+However, the scale of field-based surveys is ultimately limited by the physical impedances of fieldwork.
+Moreover, the distribution of both survey and excavation zones is often unsystematic, which further complicates efforts to synthesize findings across field projects.
+Since the early 2000s, archaeologists have made use of high-resolution satellite imagery to understand the spatial and structural patterns of the archaeological features at larger scales, including by step-wise visual identification of sites by trained specialists~\citep{hanson2012archaeology,fowler2002satellite,lasaponara2012satellite, bewley2016endangered, casana2014regional, lin2014crowdsourcing, parcak_archaeology_2019}.
+Such research has produced novel insights into macro- and inter-regional scale settlement patterns~\citep{casana2014regional,casana2013corona,wernke2020interregional}.
+However, such “brute force” manual imagery survey methods are very labor intensive, time-consuming, and prone to inter-observer differences in feature detection sensitivity and specificity~\citep{casana2014regional}.
+In part, these issues are inherent and can be attributed to the nature of the data, as archaeological features are generally very sparsely distributed across the landscape making manual identification and the labeling of archaeological features in satellite imagery a very low yield endeavor.
+Observational fatigue and inter-observer differences in detection rates additionally pose unavoidable risks.
+The resulting datasets are thus generally quite large in aerial extent but come with few labels~\citep{mnih2012learning,casana2013corona}.
+Developing an effective machine learning algorithm for automating information extraction procedures on such large-scale, sparsely annotated, and unbalanced data is a long-standing machine-learning challenge in remote sensing.